RphWbr/visiannot/doc/source/userguide-visiannot.rst

 We assume that the beginning datetime of each file is contained in its name.

 The reference modality for synchronization is the video if there is any, otherwise it is the first signal to plot.
 Then, when loading a file of the reference modality, **ViSiAnnoT** loads the parts of the other signals that are covered by the reference file.

+**NB: if there are several cameras to display, they must be synchronized with each other, the synchronization process is applied only on signals.**

 Here is an example::